SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 Functions defined using the `@ode_def` macro come with many other features.
 For example, since we used `=>` for `a`, `b`, and `c`, these parameters are explicitly saved.
-That is, one can do
+That is, one can do:

 ```julia
 f.a = 0.2